 - The original .hack games for PS2 were an inventory nightmare as well.
 Not only was your personal inventory limited, but even the bank to store excess items was quite limited.
 Extremely frustrating in a game where you often need to carry around multiple sets of weapons and armor and items to deal with different enemy resistances as well as the RPG staple of healing, reviving, and other utilitarian items.

 - Made even more infuriating when you finish the game's plot and get the "Item Completion Event" and have to collect one of every item.
-Since your inventory space is limited, you have to carry around rare Lost Forever items until the end of the game.
+Since your inventory space is limited, you have to carry around rare Permanently Missable items until the end of the game.
 No matter how useless they later become (because you get far better weapons/armour).

-- As long as you don't mind spending money on loads of cheap garbage to facilitate a tradeback with other party members, you can work around this by trading an item to a teammate and hoping they don't commit So Long, and Thanks for All the Gear.
+- As long as you don't mind spending money on loads of cheap garbage to facilitate a tradeback with other party members, you can work around this by trading an item to a teammate and hoping they don't say So Long, and Thanks for All the Gear!

 - Super Mario RPG also had an inventory limit, and considering (unlike most console RPGs) each individual healing item counts as "one," your two-page limit got filled awfully fast.

 - Paper Mario: Sticker Star does this with the sticker album, which holds all the stickers used for attacks and puzzles.
 Thankfully, you gain new pages after each major boss battle and an auto-sort to help out.